Virtual Dog Show: AKC In 2020

 Do you think online shows are good for the sport?
 Good for maintaining breed characteristics?
 Who will “judge” the videos?
 Is this a “virtual” disaster for purebred dogs or an exciting, expedient way to earn a AKC titles?
 What does it mean to professional handlers who have invested so much in the sport?

-Breeder, Handler, Judge - give us your feedback on this critical issue for a Part 2 follow-up or send your thoughts directly to the author.
+Breeders, Handlers, Judges - gave us feedback on this critical issue, click for Part 2, TheDogPress Subscribers Replies... you can also send your thoughts directly to the author.

 Your comments are invited in the survey below.
 Please enter your first and last name and email (for our internal reference and validation that you are a person, not a machine).
 Note: Email addresses are never divulged or shared by any ii NetPlaces Network site.
 To move within the form, tab or click into each box.